-Commissioners of Public Parks.
-DEPARTMENT OF PUBLIC PARKS, Nos.
-49 AND 51 CHAMBERS STREET, NEW YORK, February 7, 1889.)
+DEPARTMENT OF PUBLIC PARKS,

+NOS.
+49 AND 51 CHAMBERS STREET,

 NEW YORK, February 7, 1889.
-NEW YORK, February 7, 1889.
-NEW YORK, February 7, 1889.

 NOTICE IS HEREBY GIVEN THAT THE Commissioners of the Department of Public Parks, in the City of New York, will, at their office, Nos.
-40, and 51 Chambers street, in the Emigrants' Savings Bank Building, in said city, on Wednesday, February 27, 1889, at 11 O'clock A.M., hear and consider all statements, objections and evidence that may then and there be offered in reference to a contemplated revision of the street system in that part of the Twenty-fourth Ward lying between Third avenue, St. John's College, the Southern Boulevard and Tremont avenue, in pursu-ance of the provisions of chapter 721 of the Laws of 1885.
-The general character and extent of the contemplated change consist in changing the location, width, course, ing, in whole or in part, certain streets, avenues and roads, and laying out and extending others to take their places, in the former villages of "Belmont" "South Belmont" and "East Tremont," in the West Farms and Central Districts, Twenty-fourth Ward.
+49 and 51 Chambers street, in the Emigrants' Savings Bank Building, in said city, on Wednesday, February 27, 1889, at 11 o'clock a M., hear and consider all statements, objections and evidence that may then and there be offered in reference to a contemplated revision of the street system in that part of the Twenty-fourth Ward lying between Third avenue, St. John's College, the Southern Boulevard and Tremont avenue, in pursuance of the provisions of chapter 721 of the Laws of 1887.
+The general character and extent of the contemplated change consist in changing the location, width, course, windings, lines and class of, and discontinuing and closing, in whole or in part, certain streets, avenues and roads, and laying out and extending others to take their places, in the former villages of "Belmont," "South Belmont" and "East Tremont," in the West Farms and Central Districts, Twenty-fourth Ward.
 A map showing the proposed change is on exhibition in said office.

-Parties integested in the matter of the grades of the several streets, etc., within the limits above mentioned in said office.
-Partics interested in the matter of the grades of the several streets, etc., within the limits above mentioned are also requested to call and examine said map and express their views as to the grades thereon shown as proposed to be established.
+Parties interested in the matter of the grades of the several streets, etc., within the limits above mentioned are also requested to call and examine said map and express their views as to the grades thereon shown as proposed to be established.
+J. HAMPDEN ROBB, M. C. D. BORDEN,

-J. HAMPDEN ROBB.
+J. HAMPDEN ROBB,

 M. C. D. BORDEN,

 WALDO HUTCHINS,

-STEVENSON TOWLÉ,
+STEVENSON TOWLE,

 Commissioners of Public Parks.